Poxcauhtlan (Mdz10v)

 Stephanie Wood

 The flower being on its side may suggest that it has been discarded and is decaying.
 This flower does not match the shape of other flowers from the Codex Mendoza (compare below, right).
-The gloss attests to the locative suffix -tlan, place of, rather than -tla (or -tlah), place of abundance of, as Frances Karttunen notices.
+The gloss attests to the locative suffix -tlan, near, rather than -tla (or -tlah), place of abundance of, as Frances Karttunen notices.

 puxcauhtlan.puo